amaelkady/SRConED/README.md

 Citation:
 -----------
 Mak L. and Elkady A. (2021).
 "Experimental database on flush-end plate connections".
-ASCE Journal of Structural Engineering (accepted).
+ASCE Journal of Structural Engineering (In press).
+DOI: 10.1061/(ASCE)ST.1943-541X.0003064.

 Notes:
 -----------